 If the repurchase of Shares pursuant to the repurchase offer is not treated as a sale or exchange for U.S. federal income tax purposes, the amount received upon such repurchase will be treated for U.S. federal income tax purposes as a distribution from the Fund that will be taxable as a dividend to the extent of the Fund's current or accumulated earnings and profits for the year in which the repurchase occurs.
 Any remaining balance will be treated as a return of capital to the extent of the Shareholder's tax basis in its Shares and thereafter as capital gain.
-In the event that a tendering Shareholder is deemed to receive a dividend as a result of the tender will be deemed to receive a constructive distribution from the Fund.
+In the event that a tendering Shareholder is deemed to receive a dividend as a result of tendering its Shares, it is possible that Shareholders whose percentage ownership of the Fund increases as result of the tender will be deemed to receive a constructive distribution from the Fund.
 Such constructive distribution will be treated as a dividend to the extent of the Fund's current or accumulated earnings and profits.